Get Full and Partial Dentures in University Park

 The denture you choose will depend on how many teeth you’re currently missing.
 Of course, patients will need to have healthy gum tissue and a healthy jawbone to properly wear a denture.
 If you’re only missing one or two teeth, then your dentist may recommend a dental bridge over a denture.
 If you’re missing multiple sections of teeth, a partial denture should suffice.
 If you need either a single arch or both arches replaced, then a full denture will work best.

-The only way to know for sure which denture is right for you is to schedule a consultation with a dentist in Park Cities!
+The only way to know for sure which denture is right for you is to schedule a consultation with a dentist in Park Cities and University Park!
 They’ll work with you to make sure that your new denture fits comfortably.
 They’ll also help you maintain the denture for many years to come.
 Contact us today!